ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-row-stores/index.md

     are optionally purged from the cache, thus controlling the browser's memory footprint.

-    The name "Partial Store" comes from the fact rows are partially loaded using blocks, one block at at time.
+    The name "Partial Store" comes from the fact rows are partially loaded using blocks, one block at a time.

-- **Full Store**:
-    Loads rows all at once (eg if 500 children when you expand a group, it loads all 500 child rows).
-This allows sorting and filtering inside the grid (a server request isn't required to sort and filter) and also provides the option of inserting and removing rows (explained in the section on [Transactions](../server-side-model-transactions/)).

-    The name "Full Store" comes from the fact all data is loaded into the store, and not partially using blocks.
-The store is full of rows, no more rows will be loaded after the initial load.
+    [Transactions](../server-side-model-transactions/)).

 <div style="text-align: center; margin-top: 30px; margin-bottom: 30px;">
     <img src="resources/full-vs-partial-store.svg" style="width: 80%;"/>
     <div>Fig 2.
 Partial Store vs Full Store</div>
 </div>

 Set the store type using the grid property `serverSideStoreType`.
 Set to `full` to use the Full Store and `partial` to use the Partial Store.
-If not set, the Partial Store is used.
+If not set, the Full Store is used.

 Below shows a simple example using Partial Store.
 Note the following:

 - Open the console to observe when the server is called to load rows.
 - Rows are loaded back 100 rows at a time.
 As the user scrolls down, more rows will be loaded.
-- Sorting the data is not possible by the grid.
+- Sorting the data is not possible by the grid adn requires the data to be retrieved from the server again.
 Sorting on the server side is explained in [Server-Side Sorting](../server-side-model-sorting/).

 <grid-example title='Partial Store' name='partial-store' type='generated' options='{ "enterprise": true, "modules": ["serverside"] }'></grid-example>